Kilij: Origins

 Charles Vane, 3rd Marquess of Londonderry with a scabbarded kilij of Turkish manufacture (1812).

-In the Early Middle Ages, the Turkic people of Central Asia came into contact with Middle Eastern civilizations through their shared Islamic faith.
+In the Early Middle Ages, Turkic people came into contact with the Iranic civilization in Central- and West Asia through migration and invasion.
 Turkic Ghilman slave-soldiers serving under the Umayyad and Abbasid Caliphates introduced kilij-type sabers to all of the other Middle Eastern cultures.
 Previously, Arabs and Persians used straight-bladed swords such as the earlier types of the Arab saif, takoba and kaskara.

 During Islamizaton of the Turks, the kilij became more and more popular in the Islamic armies.
 When the Seljuk Empire invaded Persia and became the first Turkic Muslim political power in Western Asia, kilij became the dominant sword form.
 The Iranian (Persian) shamshir was created during the Turkic Seljuk Empire period of Iran/Persia.

 Evolution of the Ottoman kilij

 The kilij as a specific type of sabre associated with the Ottoman Turks starts to appear historically from primarily the mid 15th century.
 One of the oldest known examples is attributed to Özbeg Khan, khaghan of the Golden Horde, from the early 14th century, and is currently on display in the Hermitage Museum in St Petersburg.
 The oldest surviving examples sport a long blade curving slightly from the hilt and more strongly in the distal half.
 The width of the blade stays narrow (with a slight taper) up until the last 30% of its length, at which point it flares out and becomes wider.
 This distinctive flaring tip is called a yalman "false edge", and it greatly adds to the cutting power of the sword.
 Ottoman sabres of the next couple of centuries were often of the Seljuk variety, though the native kilij form was also found; Iranian blades (that did not have the yalman) were fitted with Ottoman hilts.
 These hilts normally had slightly longer quillons to the guard, which was usually of brass or silver, and sported a rounded termination to the grips, usually made of horn, unlike that seen on Iranian swords (Iranian swords usually had iron guards and the grip terminated in a hook-shape often with a metal pommel sheathing).
 The finest mechanical Damascus and wootz steel were often used in making of these swords.
 In the classical period of the Ottoman Empire, Bursa, Damascus and the Derbent regions became the most famous swordsmithing centers of the empire.
 Turkish blades became a major export item to Europe and Asia.